jzeyl/AcousticCalcs/README.md

 # Sound propagation

->onsettimediff() – compute the time difference and phase angle differences between a sond wave, give
+>onsettimediff() – compute the time difference and phase angle differences between a sound wave, give
 input: frequency, distance between sensors, speed of sound
-output: a list containingthe two sound waves, time difference, and phase difference, a plot if plot = TRUE
+output: a list containing the two sound waves, time difference, and phase difference, an oscillogram plot of the wave if plot = TRUE

 >dopplershift() – input the speeds of sound source and receiver, and the speed of sound, and direction of movement between sources